Citizen Science Identification of Isolated Blue Stellar Systems in the Virgo cluster: Introduction

 \section{Introduction}

 In galaxy clusters, ram pressure stripping \citep{Gunn+1972} is a ubiquitous process \citep[e.g.][]{Chung+2007,Boselli+2018,Poggianti+2019,Boselli+2022,Roberts+2022} that drives the evolution of infalling star-forming galaxies by pushing out their gas reservoirs and eventually quenching star formation \citep[e.g.][]{Abadi+1999,Vollmer+2001,Solanes+2001,Tonnesen+2007,Crowl+2008,Bahe+2015,Cortese+2021}.
-In the intermediate stage after ram pressure stripping begins, but before quenching, galaxies often exhibit dramatic ``jellyfish" structures with tendrils of gas and star-formation stretching out in their wake \citep[e.g.][]{Kenney+2004,Ramatsoku+2019}.
+In the intermediate stage after ram pressure stripping begins, but before quenching, galaxies often exhibit dramatic ``jellyfish" structures with tendrils of gas and star-formation stretching out in their wake \citep[e.g.][]{Kenney+2004,Ramatsoku+2019,George+2018}.
 In some cases, dense clumps of intense star formation are visible, sometimes referred to as ``fireballs" \citep[e.g.][]{Yoshida+2008,Jachym+2019}.
 In others, long (10s of kpc) trails of hot, shocked gas can be identified with H$\alpha$ imaging \citep[e.g.][]{Kenney+1999,Yoshida+2002,Boselli+2018b}.
+IC3418 in the Virgo cluster presents one of the clearest examples of both traits \citep{Kenney+2014}.
 Similarly large features are also commonly identified in cluster galaxies from continuum radio synchrotron emission in tails of hot gas \citep[e.g.][]{Gavazzi+1987,Vollmer+2004,Chen+2020}, and \hi radio spectral line emission in those with cool, neutral gas \citep[e.g.][]{Chung+2007,Ramatsoku+2019}.

 Despite the scale of these jellyfish structures (up to $\sim$100~kpc) they are generally connected/associated with a parent galaxy.
 However, recently \citet{Jones2022} identified a new class of objects, referred to as ``blue blobs," that are typically isolated from any galaxy by 100s of kpc.
 These objects are actively star-forming, with both UV and H$\alpha$ emission, extremely low stellar mass ($<10^5$~\Msol), made up seemingly entirely of young ($<$200~Myr) stars, metal-rich ($12 + \log \mathrm{O/H} > 8.2$), and have radial velocities \citep[$-500 < cz_\odot/\mathrm{km\,s^{-1}} < 3000$, e.g.][]{Mei+2007} consistent with Virgo cluster membership \citep{Beccari+2017,Sand+2017,Bellazzini+2018,Jones2022a,Jones2022,Bellazzini+2022}.